 Real Innovation Awards Judging process

-A shortlist of up to five per category has been selected out of hundreds of nominations.
-While the judges determine a winner for each category, in September the People’s Choice voting runs in parallel.
-Vote now for your favourite.
+A shortlist of up to five per category is selected out of hundreds of nominations.
+While the judges determine a winner for each category, the People’s Choice voting runs in parallel.

 Julian Birkinshaw is Professor of Strategy and Entrepreneurship and Deputy Dean at the London Business School, and Academic Director of the Institute of Innovation and Entrepreneurship.
 He is a Fellow of the British Academy and the Academy of Social Sciences.